AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/share-your-screen-as-an-instructor.md

 | **Undo** | Reverses the most recent action. |
 | **Redo** | Reapply the previously undone action. |

-## Allow learners to share their screen
+## Allow participants to share their screen

-You can enable learners to share their screen during a session.
-This allows the learners to present content, demonstrate workflows, or support discussions.
+You can allow participants to share their screen during a session.
+This allows them to present content, demonstrate workflows, or support discussions.

 When screen sharing is enabled for learners: